Skip to main content

 Prior Learning Assessment (PLA) is the process by which learning gained through work, training, or self-study is systematically assessed for college credit.
 The student and faculty decide how the student will demonstrate that the student has met the learning outcomes.
 Assessment may include writing a paper, creating a portfolio, taking a test, or an oral interview.
 Students work with a faculty evaluator to decide the best way to assess what they already know about the care and education of children.
 Students can also register for a free online workshop PSYC 020-81 Getting Credit for What You Know in Early Childhood.

-Finally, students can earn college credits for training that is not sponsored by Metropolitan State University but has been assessed and approved for prior learning credit.
+Finally, students can earn college credits for training that is not sponsored by Metro State University but has been assessed and approved for prior learning credit.
 Admitted students are eligible to apply for credit if they earned the Child Development Associate (CDA) credential, the Montessori Center of Minnesota Association Montessori Internationale (AMI) 3-6 Diploma, or the Parents In Community Action (PICA) Head Start Journey Assessment for teachers.
 Contact an Early Childhood Studies program advisor to learn more about these options.

 Early Childhood Studies BAS Requirements (43 credits for the major, 120 credits total)